KevinDepedri/Automated-Planning/README.md

   5. Run Ubuntu directly from the installed icon or from Windows terminal (best option to use multiple terminals)
   6. If Windows terminal is not installed then [download it from the Windows store](https://www.microsoft.com/store/productId/9N0DX20HK701)

-Once in your Ubuntu run the following line of code to update your package and to get ready for the next steps
+Once in your Ubuntu run the following line of code to update your packages and to get ready for the next steps
 ```bash
 sudo apt update
 sudo apt upgrade